-On the following Serial Ports Edit page, select On or Off from the DSR Check drop-down menu and click Apply.
+On the subsequent Serial Port Edit page, select On or Off from the DSR Check drop-down menu and click Apply.

 Enabling or disabling the Command Line Interface (CLI):

 This option enables or disables availability of the CLI for issuing action commands to the PDU.
 If disabled, only the firmware Web user interface will be available.